giotto-ai/giotto-tda/README.rst

     brew install boost

 - On Windows, you will likely need to have `Visual Studio <https://visualstudio.microsoft.com/>`_ installed.
-At present, it appears important to have a recent version of the VS C++ compiler.
+At present, it appears to be important to have a recent version of the VS C++ compiler.
 One way to check whether this is the case is as follows: 1) open the VS Installer GUI; 2) under the "Installed" tab, click on "Modify" in the relevant VS version; 3) in the newly opened window, select "Individual components" and ensure that v14.24 or above of the MSVC "C++ x64/x86 build tools" is selected.
 The CMake and Boost dependencies are best installed using the latest binary